flavienbwk/book-devops/eng/AUDIOBOOK.md

 You receive an alert message from customer support on Slack.
 They inform you that your file-sharing platform is down.

 This marks the beginning of the problem investigation.
-The most common technique is root cause analysis (RCA), inspired by quality control techniques in manufacturing.
+The most common technique is root cause analysis, inspired by quality control techniques in manufacturing.
 It helps understand the factors behind the incident and determine its source.
 The goal then is to establish procedures to prevent the incident from happening again.

 In RCA, your primary goal is to restore the services.
 This is followed by a solution to permanently resolve the issue.
 Lastly, preventative action is implemented to prevent future recurrence.